LesterCarpay/Haskell-Programming-Solutions/README.md

 # Haskell-Programming-Solutions
-solutions to the programming exercises in Haskell Programming from First Principles by Allen &amp; Moronuki
+My solutions to the programming exercises in Haskell Programming from First Principles by Allen &amp; Moronuki.